 Today we were practicing conversation related to the first couple chapters of the New Practical Chinese Reader.
 They are familiar with the conversations, but they aren’t always automatic.
 Continued practice has helped them learn to internalize the Mandarin without needing to translate everything.
 We have a long way to go, but we are off and away on a slow and steady pace.
 The turtle eventually made it to the finish line, right?

-Older son: Hello
+Older child: Hello

-Younger son: Hello
+Younger child: Hello

-Older son: How are you?
+Older child: How are you?

 Younger child: I am fine.
 How are you?

 Older child: I am also fine.
 How is your father?

 Younger child: He is very good.
 Are you busy?

 Older child: No, I’m not busy.
 Do you want a hamburger?